 Instructions for Making This Recipe

-Spoon shortening in cast iron skillet and place in oven while preheating to 425 degrees.
+Spoon shortening into a large cast iron skillet and place in oven while preheating.

 When preheating the skillet in the oven, I recommend using shortening instead of oil.
 As the temperature in the oven rises, the shortening melts.
 You’ll know the skillet is hot enough when the shortening has completely melted.
 And that’s when your batter will sizzle!

 Skillet Cornbread is best served warm from the oven and is especially good with Ham and Beans or Sausage Bean Soup.
+Be sure to slather it with lots of butter.
 My husband likes eating the leftovers the next morning for breakfast with eggs and ham.
 I hope you will enjoy it as much as we do.

 - 3-4 tablespoons shortening